-How much can you save?
-At the end of the day, paying less taxes means more money in your pocket, and everybody can get excited about that.
-So which parts of your vision insurance and medical expenses actually qualify for tax deductions?
+Paying less taxes means more money in your pocket.
+Did you know that parts of your vision insurance and medical expenses actually qualify for tax deductions?
 Probably more than you think.
 But tax law is complicated and ever-changing.
-So these tips are intended to help you be informed, not to advise you or take the place of a qualified tax expert.
+So, these tips are intended to help you be informed, not to advise you or take the place of a qualified tax expert.

 Your adjusted gross income (AGI) is your income after it has been adjusted for deductions like student loan interest, child support payments, and contributions to your independent retirement account (IRA).
 The IRS requires that your itemized deductions must first exceed 7.5% of your AGI, before the expenses are deducted.